redshadowz/GroupFinder/README.md

 # GroupFinder
+Warning: 8/2/2025...
+This update made significant code changes.
+I changed the way /auto who works on turtle.
+I added chatformatting for all chat types(instead of just channels).
+I also added quest and item link support for the announcement message editbox.
+Among various other fixes/improvements.

 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

 I hate chat spam, so I made this addon so I never have to see it again.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.